“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 Keystone Species

-Not only is this extinction process posing a threat to many animals globally, but there are so many animal species that are already endangered like the elephant and wolf species and these such animals are considered keystone species.
+Not only is this extinction process posing a threat to many animals globally, but there are so many animal species that are already endangered, like the elephant and wolf species, which are considered keystone species.
 Keystone species are exactly that, keystones.
 Keystone species are species that define an ecosystem.
-Other species rely on these keystone species to help maintain biodiversity resulting in a healthy ecosystem which ultimately results in a healthy planet.
+Other species rely on these keystone species to help maintain biodiversity, resulting in a healthy ecosystem, which ultimately results in a healthy planet.

 For example, marine life like whales go to the ocean surface to poop, their poop releases nutrients that help to feed the phytoplankton (plant-like organisms) that live on the ocean surface.
 These phytoplankton help absorb carbon dioxide and provide us with oxygen.
 Because whales help to feed phytoplankton, phytoplankton can absorb a third of human-generated carbon.
 Unfortunately, six of thirteen great whale species are endangered or vulnerable.